 Adelaide is Australia’s underestimated capital city.
 But I’m here to tell you how much awesome stuff you can cram into just one weekend in kid-friendly Adelaide.

-Tip Number 1: Stay in the city
+Tip Number 1: Stay in the Adelaide city with the family

 Choose a hotel that’s going to be kid friendly as your home base where you’ll be able to check in and relax – even better if it has room service for you to order a meal after you’ve put the kids to bed.